Scraft161/Speedwagon-bot/README.md

 you can find a list of every field you can use [here](https://discord.js.org/#/docs/main/stable/class/MessageEmbed).
 (every writable property can be used)

-you can also use this method to return normal text (the proper way). doing this can be done using the following template:
+returning text can be done using the following template:
 ```json
 {
   "type": "message",
   "content": "text to return goes here"
 }
 ```

+You can also just return a string, but this will be phased out in the near future.

 ## copying